govuk-one-login/authentication-frontend/playwright-acceptance-tests/README.md

-Tags not filtering	Ensure no spaces around equals in .env (CUCUMBER_FILTER_TAGS="@UI") Screenshots not saved	Ensure reports/screenshots/ exists or can be created Browser fails to launch	Run npx playwright install .env not loading	Ensure import "./env" is first line in world.ts
+Tags not filtering	Ensure no spaces around equals in .env (CUCUMBER_FILTER_TAGS="@UI") Screenshots not saved	Ensure reports/screenshots/ exists or can be created Browser fails to launch	Run npx playwright install .env not loading	Ensure .env file exists and cucumber.js can load it
 ```

 ### Roadmap